 Istanbul Toy Museum

+Are you looking for things to do with kids in Istanbul?
 The Istanbul Toy Museum was founded by a Turkish poet named Sunay Akin and is surprisingly much more interesting than you might think.
 Both kids, adults and history lovers of all ages will enjoy exploring the museum which exhibits toys all the way from the 1700s to present day.

 It is quite interesting to see how toys have changed throughout the different time periods and there are some distinct differences in how they were produced compared to times during World War II and today, for example.
 The museum also puts on children's activities and events that are fun for the whole family.